FSF Licensing & Compliance Team

 Have a question that you couldn’t find the answer to?
 For general free software licensing questions please email email@example.com.
 And of course, we would love any feedback you can provide -- good or bad!
-Our team of licensing volunteers along with FSF staff will gladly answer questions for free software community.
+Our team of licensing volunteers are committed to answering questions and providing quality educational resources to the free software community.
 If your question is about developing proprietary software, then receiving an answer is contingent on payment of a fee.

 Copyright & Compliance

 - Free software is everywhere these days, inside our computers, phones, and even televisions.
 With so much free software being distributed every day, we have to remain vigilant against potential violations.
 You can help to make sure that free software is always free by reporting violations to our compliance lab.